opencybersecurityalliance/kestrel-lang/docs/tutorial.rst

     $ pip install --upgrade pip setuptools wheel
     $ pip install kestrel-lang

-If you need more control, check out the following guide on :doc:`installation` for more details.
+It is preferred to install Kestrel in a `Python virtual environment`_.
+Check out :doc:`installation` for details.

 Write Your First Hunt Flow
 --------------------------